-Click on Victim Services Expense Summaries (Excel) to download the expense summaries for victim service programs (Domestic Abuse Comprehensive, Sexual Abuse Comprehensive, Shelter-Based Victim Services, Statewide Coalitions, Statewide DA/SA Hotline/Chat Line and Homicide/Other Violent Crime Programs).
-Click on Instructions for Victim Service (PDF) Expense summaries and supporting documentation.
+Click on Victim Services Expense Summaries to download the expense summaries for victim service programs (Domestic Abuse Comprehensive, Sexual Abuse Comprehensive, Shelter-Based Victim Services, Culturally Specific Programs, VOCA Projects, Statewide Coalitions, Statewide DA/SA Hotline/Chat Line and Homicide/Other Violent Crime programs).

 Each budget and claim for reimbursement form is broken out by types of expenses or expense categories.
-Below is a list of the expense categories and a detailed chart with examples of the types of items for which a program can request reimbursement and examples of standard supporting documentation.
+Below is a list of the expense categories and a detailed chart with examples of the types of items for which an agency can request reimbursement and examples of standard supporting documentation.

 - Contractual Services

 When submitting claims for reimbursement, the subrecipient's assigned financial risk level designation (see Chapter XXI Subrecipient Monitoring will determine which expense items will need to include supporting documentation.

 All expenses must be allocable, allowable, consistent and reasonable.
 Victim Assistance has the right to deny an expense if it not allowable under the funding stream, not necessary, not in the approved budget, or deemed to be unreasonable.

 Payroll of grant funded staff for reimbursement or use as match